-Others IXPs keep the facility separate and will request their members to set up a bi-lateral peering with their IXP's Route Collector - in that sense the configuration is no different from any other bilateral peer, but there will be no routes received from the Route Collector itself.
+Others IXPs keep the facility separate and will request their members to set up a bi-lateral peering with their IXP's Route Collector - in that sense the configuration is no different from any other bi-lateral peer, but there will be no routes received from the Route Collector itself.

-All IXP members are encouraged to peer with the Route Collector - it helps with awareness, promoting peerability (showing the available routes from all the peers) and, equally importantly, with troubleshooting connectivity and reachability issues.
+All IXP members are encouraged to peer with the Route Collector - it helps with awareness, promoting peerability (showing the available routes), and equally importantly, with troubleshooting connectivity and reachability issues.